 As you conclude this module, you should be proud of the substantial knowledge and skills you have acquired.
 You're now equipped to understand and apply naturopathic principles to these fundamental body systems.
 Your journey into the world of naturopathy is just beginning, and the knowledge and experiences gathered from this module serve as stepping stones towards a deeper, broader exploration into this holistic and natural approach to health and wellbeing.

 Always remember, naturopathy is not just a form of medicine; it's a lifestyle—a way of living in harmony with nature and our bodies.
 Here's to your continued exploration and journey into the world of naturopathy.
-Stay curious, keep learning, and remember: the best doctor gives the least medicines.
 In naturopathy, the aim is to support the body so that the need for medication diminishes.
 Here's to empowering our bodies and leading healthier, more vibrant lives!